Eredivisie Predictions & Betting 23/24: Round 27 - Football Oranje

 Almere City v FC Volendam

 Almere City will send Volendam one step closer to relegation here.
 A chance to show how far the hosts have come and how far the away side have fallen in the last year and a bit.
-Volendam concede way too many goals; they look so far off it at this level.
+Volendam concede way too many goals; they look so far off it at this level, though I suspect the problems off the field have something to do with that.

 2-0